segment-boneyard/ecs-station-agent/README.md

 ## See Also

-[Blox][blox] is a much more comprehensive suite of tools that can be used to write custom ECS task schedulers.
-Blox requires running and maintaining an etcd cluster in addition to many other parts.
-We wrote `ecs-station-agent` because we wanted something that was minimal in terms of operation effort.
+[Blox][blox] is a much more comprehensive suite of tools that can be used to write custom ECS task schedulers originally released by AWS itself.
+Blox requires running and maintaining an etcd cluster and has many more moving parts than `ecs-station-agent`.

 [events]: http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_cwe_events.html
 [container]: https://hub.docker.com/r/segment/ecs-station-agent/